win-llc/guacamole-keycloak-nginx/README.md

-# guacamole-compose
+# guacamole-keycloak-nginx
-Docker compose project with oeycloak and guacamole
+Docker compose project with keycloak and guacamole.
+Based off of https://github.com/cynthia-rempel/guacamole-compose

 ## To get started with no configurations, run